Skip Ribbon Commands

 Metro Vancouver's current Integrated Solid Waste and Resource Management Plan (2011) established goals and targets for waste reduction and the recovery of materials and energy from waste, and supported strategies and actions for Metro Vancouver and its member jurisdictions.

-The plan update process is expected to take 2 – 3 years and will be supported by robust First Nations and public engagement.
+Updating the plan is expected to take 2 – 3 years and will be supported by robust First Nations and public engagement.

 Engagement